 Skip to content

-A call-to-action (CTA) is a nudge toward a next step.
-On standard pages we can share links and ask people to follow or DM — see What's a Call to Action (CTA)? for those.
+A goal (also known as a call-to-action, or CTA) is a nudge toward a next step.
+On standard pages we can share links and ask people to follow or DM (see Page Goals for those).

-As always, a CTA is only added when it genuinely fits the comment — never on every reply.
+As always, a goal is only added when it genuinely fits the comment, never on every reply.

 Same destination, softer wording